suncoast-devs/pylon/README.md

 person = Person.create(given_name: 'Darth', family_name: 'Vader', full_name: 'Darth Vader')

-StudentEnrollment.create(person: person, cohort: chort)
+StudentEnrollment.create(person: person, cohort: cohort)
 ```

 The StudentEnrollment will create an invite code, use that code to login to the system as a student would.
-You will need the `nexus` UI running and use an URL like: `http://localhost:3001/redeem/6542555` replacing
+You will need the `nexus` UI running and use an URL like: `http://localhost:3001/redeem/651c7ea` replacing
 the code above with the invite code from the StudentEnrollment model.

 Once this is done you will have a `User` entry.
 To make that user an admin: